Single-Cell-Genomics-Group-CNAG-CRG/ST-analysis/README.md

 - Make sure the slice images form the Visium slide contain all the dotted borders and corners.
 These are necessary to automatically align the image and the spots.

 ## QC
+- Remove all spots not overlapping tissue.
+When there are tissueless regions within the capture areas, especially within the tissue there might be some lateral diffusion and reads may map to those spots.
+It is important to remove those spots manually using spaceranger prior to alignment!
+- Before processing the data check that there are no empty spots overlaying the tissue.